 T2 mexes cost less mass to get players faster onto T2 eco, where the game becomes more interesting.

 Adjacency bonus decreased so players don't feel they have to put storages next to mexes, but still can.
 HP and price decreased to make the storage better for storage purposes, not just eco.
+It's important to notice that they have exactly the same efficicency as before - 2 times less income for 2 times less price.

 Storage capacity removed from everything that isn’t an ACU/SACU/storage